 Prior to the commencement of operations at any drill site or vent shaft / pump test site, clear signage and/or markers will be erected around the site to protect against members of the public accidentally accessing the site while operations are occurring.

 The permit holder will ensure that the hazards associated with the Activities are notified to visitors to the Wharekirauponga Track by placing track notices approved by the Manager at the entrance to the Wharekirauponga Track and at the Kauaeranga Visitor Centre at least two days prior to the commencement of Activities.

+Advice Note: The hazard notification required by this condition can be provided with / as part of any other hazard notification requirements which the Permit holder must provide.

 Aircraft